JoachimGoedhart/Supervising-a-coding-project/README.md

 - write code that is useful for the analysis of **our** (fluorescence imaging) data
 - write code that (in the end) can be used/run by users with little (no) coding experience

 [^1]: Since the student has some background in coding in Python, and I started to code in Python roughly 6 months ago, we decided to use Python as the programming language.
+In the far future this seems a good choice as we may integrate our work with the Napari nD image viewer.

 ## Start material